 It happens all the time.
 A top-performing employee gets promoted, but everything falls to pieces when they start managing a team.
-Yes, a restaurant manager who rolls up their sleeves when things are busy is valuable.
+Yes, a manager who rolls up their sleeves when things are busy is valuable.
 But managers who have always excelled in the roles they now oversee may get impatient and try to do everything themselves.
 They often forget to empower their team by properly delegating tasks and training employees.

 They’re Either Natural Leaders or They’re Not

 Yes, some people just have a knack for leadership.
 And yes, other people just are not the management type.
 But, struggling in one leadership role does not always mean that someone is completely unfit for management in general.
-Different personalities are better suited for different environments, and there is no shortage of variety in the restaurant industry.
-Someone who struggles with leading a small, intimate café might find that they thrive on managing high-volume restaurant concepts.
+Different personalities are better suited for different environments, and there is no shortage of variety in the hospitality industry.
+Someone who struggles with leading a small, intimate café might find that they thrive on managing high-volume concepts.